 Mt.
 Everest, rising 8,848m (29,028ft) above sea level reigns as the highest mountain on Earth.
 For decades summiting Everest has been considered as one of the greatest mountaineering achievements.
 In the spring of each year, we embrace this intense challenge by taking a group of qualified climbers to climb Mt.
 Everest via the South East Ridge of Nepal.
 The first successfully climbed on Mt.
 Everest by Sir Edmund Hillary and Tenzin Norgay Sherpa accomplished this feat on May 29, 1953.
 Since then the South East and also via other various routes, the Mt.
 Everest has seen over a few thousand ascents.
 The South East is by far but the most successfully climbed route on the mountain.

 The Everest area, known locally as Sagarmatha National Park, is home to some of the world's highest peaks as well as the famous Sherpas, migrants from eastern Tibet who crossed over the Himalaya and settled here sometime in the late 1400s or early 1500s.
 This trek is one that goes deep into the heart of the Himalaya.
-The mountain views are stunning, and the simplicity and hospitality of the Sherpa community is heart warming.
+The mountain views are stunning, and the simplicity and hospitality of the Sherpa community are heartwarming.
 You will get to take in the awe-inspiring views of Mt.
 Everest, the tallest of them all, Mt.
 Lhotse, Mt.
 Nuptse, Lobuche Peak, Mt.
-Amadablam, Kasum Kangru peak, Thamserku peak and Kwangde peak.
+Amadablam, Kusum Kangru peak, Thamserku peak, and Kwangde peak.
 You will also be visiting Sherpa villages and monasteries to gain insight into their culture and lifestyle from up close

 Day 1Arrival in KTM, transfer to hotel, briefing